 - Also, although it is purely anecdotal information, I have never heard of a yacht’s chain rode breaking though we have all heard of boats being lost due to a dragging anchor.
 Keeping that in mind, I know where I want to put the weight.

 - I do think it is important that a nylon snubber is used in extreme anchoring situations to relieve the chain and gear of shock loads.

 - I think that the idea that the catenary caused by heavy chain has benefit is wrong since on Morgan’s Cloud in winds of gale force, even with all 100 meters of our 7/16″ (about 11mm) chain out, it pulls out straight.
 So at the very time you need it most, there is no catenary.

 - When we next buy chain we might go down to 3/8″ G70 chain to save weight and carry an extra 30 meters.
-Our thinking is that once you have a good type of heavy anchor (we like SPADE or Rocna), having plenty of rode length is the next biggest contributor to anchoring security.
+Our thinking is that once you have a good type of heavy anchor (we like SPADE), having plenty of rode length is the next biggest contributor to anchoring security.
 It also lets you get away from the bumper-cars games in some crowded anchorages, by allowing you to anchor in deeper water than most other boats can.